The ultimate guide to robots.txt

 Most search engines have multiple spiders.
 They will use a specific spider for their normal index, ad programs, images, videos, etc.

 Search engines always choose the most specific block of directives they can find.
 Say you have three sets of directives: one for *, one for Googlebot and one for Googlebot-News.
-If a bot comes by whose user-agent is Googlebot-Video, it would follow the Googlebot restrictions.
-A bot with the user-agent Googlebot-News would use the more specific Googlebot-News directives.
+If a bot comes by whose user-agent is Googlebot-Video, it will follow the Googlebot restrictions.
+A bot with the user-agent Googlebot-News would use more specific Googlebot-News directives.

 The most common user agents for search engine spiders